bouarichaKarim/simple_shell/README.md

 ## Getting Started

-To get started with the Simple Shell, follow these steps:
+To get started with the Shell, follow these steps:

 1. Clone this repository to your local machine.
 2. Compile the shell using the provided Makefile by running the command `make` in the repository's directory.